 - Red Herring: Beau, of the classic Scooby Doo criminal in a mask.
 Not only is that not the case, but he's an undercover cop.

-- Reverse Mole: Beau is actually investigating the island's disappearances.
+- The Mole: Beau is actually investigating the island's disappearances.

 - The Reveal: At the very end, he reveals himself as an undercover police detective.